 To receive a diagnosis, a qualified healthcare professional in musculoskeletal disorders and podiatric medicine will examine your feet and ask questions about your symptoms.
 They will look at your muscles and bones to see the shape of your foot and assess pain.
 They will examine the alignment of your foot and ankle in standing and while walking.
 Your footwear should also be examined to assure proper fit.

-These conditions are usually treated non-surgically.
+Bone spurs are usually treated non-surgically.
 Treatment will typically include daily stretching, massage, and possible use of modalities such as ultrasound.
 The use of proper footwear is essential for recovery.
 Anti-inflammatory medications may be recommended.
 If conservative treatment fails, follow up with your physician to determine further treatment strategies.